 Irondale real estate is some of the most expensive in Alabama, although Irondale house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Irondale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Irondale are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Irondale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Irondale is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Irondale who work in office and administrative support (14.73%), management occupations (10.33%), and healthcare (8.81%).

 Also of interest is that Irondale has more people living here who work in computers and math than 95% of the places in the US.